LiYu-Lab-Tsinghua/LiYu-Lab-Tsinghua.github.io/_pages/research.md

 <br>

-We want to known everything about migrasome, including how migrasome forms and the functions and pathophysiological roles of migrasome ...
-We are also busy developing the technology for studying migrasome.
+We want to know everything about migrasomes, including how migrasomes form, and the functions and pathophysiological roles of migrasomes...
+We are also busy developing the technology for studying migrasomes.
 Our long-term goal is to develop migrasome biology into a new field.

 <br>